dx-dy-dz/S5-DMS-Lab/README.md

 8. LANGUAGE(Language_id, Name) //Static Table for storing permanent data
 9. LATE_FEE_RULE(FromDays, ToDays, Amount) // Composite Key

-##EXERCISES
+## EXERCISES
 1. Create a normalized database design with proper tables, columns, column types, and constraints
 2. Write SQL commands to
-** a.
+  * a.
 Create a database by name Library.
 Drop the database and re-create it.
-** b.
+  * b.
 Create DDL statements and create the tables and constraints (from the design) in the database created in step-a (Library)
+  * c.
+Create and execute DROP TABLE command in tables with and without FOREIGN KEY constraints.
+  * d.
+Create and execute ALTER TABLE command in tables with data and without data.
+  * e.
+Create and execute SQL commands to build indices on Member_Id and Book_Id on table Book_Issue.
+  * f.
+Create and execute GRANT/REVOKE commands on tables.
+  * g.
+Create and execute SQL commands to insert data into each of the tables designed
+  * h.
+Learn and execute bulk import of data to tables from CSV files (insert 1000 records of books into the BOOK table from a CSV file).
+  * i.
+Create and execute UPDATE/DELETE commands on tables.
+Try to update/delete rows with Primary and Foreign Keys.
+Try bulk updates or deletes using SQL UPDATE statement